SIT-Mercy/design/Database/Table.md

 - [Integer] Amount in stock
 - [Integer?]
 Price  // null if not for sale
 - [Integer?]
 Rent   // null if not rentable
-- [Decimal] discount factor for poor student
+- [Decimal] price factor for poor student
 - [DateTime] Creation time

 ## Table: Item Amount Changes